- There are three tick species regularly found in Fairfax County that can transmit disease to humans.

 Ticks find their hosts by detecting breath and body odors, or by sensing body heat, moisture and vibrations.
 Some species can even recognize a shadow.

-John Orr from our Health Department explains more about where you’ll find ticks.
+Our Health Department team explains more about where you’ll find ticks

 So let’s get down to basics.
 Here’s what you can do to prevent tick bites and avoid getting sick from the bite of a tick.